Ohalo-Ltd/solevm/README.md

 In order to build and run this code, you need go-ethereum's `evm` as well as `solc` on your path.
 The code is tested using the solidity `0.4.24` release version and the evm `1.8.7` version.

 `bin/compile.js` can be executed to create `bin`, `bin-runtime`, `abi` and `signatures` files for the runtime contract.
 The files are put in the `bin_output` folder.
 The compile executable must be run before the jest tests can be run.

-`bin/test.js` can be run to test some of the supporting contracts and libraries.
-These require

-`npm run test` can be run to test the runtime contract.
+After creating these files, `npm run test` can be run to test the runtime contract.
 It has a number of tests for the different (available) opcodes.
 There will be more tests and available opcodes with time.

+`bin/test.js` can be run to test some of the supporting contracts and libraries.
+Note that this command overwrites the `bin_output` folder contents, so if you want to run `npm run test` again, you will need to recompile using `bin/compile.js` again.

 ### The runtime